magento/magento2/setup/performance-toolkit/README.md

 - Browsing, adding items to cart and checkout as guest (GuestChkt suffix in reports) -  4%
 - Browsing, adding items to cart and checkout as registered customer (CustomerChkt suffix in reports) - 4%

-### Results Interpretation

-In order to build an aggregate report from the results of the `benchmark.kmx` scenario run, use the script `generate-b2c.php` in the folder `setup/performance-toolkit/aggregate-report`.

-The script parses the JTL file and generates an aggregate report in CSV format.
-The report consists of the following four sections separated by two empty lines:

-1. Summary information: Checkouts Per Hour, Page Views Per Hour and Test Duration (in seconds)
-2. Aggregated information about all requests within each thread group (median time, average time, min/max, amount of hits per hour, etc.)
-3. Aggregated information about common requests (open home page, category page, product page, login, etc.) across the entire scenario
-4. List of the requests that weren't executed during the scenario run

-Also, the aggregate report can include information about the memory usage for each request type.
-This requires additional configuration.
-You should add the following code at the end of `pub/index.php`:

-    if (strpos($_SERVER['REQUEST_URI'], '/banner/ajax/load/') === false) {
-        if (!file_exists('../var/log/memory_usage.log')) {
-            file_put_contents('../var/log/memory_usage.log', str_pad('Usage', 12, ' ', STR_PAD_LEFT) . ' ' . str_pad('Real Usage', 12, ' ', STR_PAD_LEFT) . '  URI' . "\n", FILE_APPEND | LOCK_EX);
-        }
-        $result = str_pad(memory_get_peak_usage(), 12, ' ', STR_PAD_LEFT) . ' ' . str_pad(memory_get_peak_usage(true), 12, ' ', STR_PAD_LEFT) . '  ' . $_SERVER['REQUEST_URI'];
-        file_put_contents('../var/log/memory_usage.log', $result . "\n", FILE_APPEND | LOCK_EX);
-    }
-After that, the information about memory usage for each request will be logged in the file `var/log/memory_usage.log`.

-To generate the aggregate report, run the following command from the Magento root directory:

-    php setup/performance-toolkit/aggregate-report/generate-b2c.php -j {path to folder with JTL file}/jmeter_report.jtl -m var/log/memory_usage.log -o aggregate_report.csv

 **Legacy Scenario**

 It is convenient to use *Summary Report* for the results analysis.
 To evaluate the number of each request per hour, use the value in the *Throughput* column.